-We are committed to best practice Corporate Governance.
-The Board of Directors is responsible for the governance of ILA and is supported in this regard by an experienced senior management team.
+We are committed to ensuring compliance with the Corporate Governance Requirements set out by the Central Bank of Ireland.
+The Board of Directors are responsible for the governance of ILA and are supported by an experienced senior management team.
 In our business, relationships with our customers and stakeholders are based on trust.
-This is achieved by sticking to our values of Customer First, Integrity, Respect and Reward and Professional People and by ensuring we operate with the highest ethical standards, which are set out in Irish Life's enterprise-wide Code of Conduct which is approved by the Board.
-The Board oversees compliance with the Code through our Compliance function, who monitor that the code is being adhered to.
+This is achieved by sticking to our values of Customer First, Integrity, Respect and Reward and Professional People and by operating with the highest ethical standards, which are set out in Irish Life's enterprise-wide Code of Conduct which is approved by the Board.
+The Board oversees compliance with the Code through our Compliance function, who monitor the upholding of the Code.